cindyorangis/so-rag/README.md

 3. Press **Enter** or click **Ask**
 4. Your answer will appear — either as a direct answer or as numbered steps, depending on the question
 5. Citations below the answer show which manual, section, and page the answer came from
+6. Click **Open** on any source card to open the original PDF directly to the cited page

 ---